 For Bell, the result was the icing on the cake.
 Asked whether he had contemplated a podium he was a bit cagey, “Well, yes and no,” he admitted.
 “Not so much after the first race, but I’m stoked.
 It has just made my day!”

 Following the success of the concept, moves are now afoot to take the class within a class on the road, with meetings planned at other tracks around the country.

 Bell is especially keen to see the trucks head south to Taranaki.
 “It’s developing into an awesome track, that would really suit the Prolites,” he reckons.

 With an entry-level cost of around $50k and all the thrills of high horsepower V8 rear wheel drive action on wide tracks, drivers from other sports including oval track racers, are sitting up and taking a look at Prolite Truck racing.

-Check out more action in the gallery above.
+Check out more action in the gallery below.

 MAIN PHOTO | Mike Peffers Photography.